COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The character of the reserve provides a distinct contract to the dry, open landscape of most of Canterbury.
 The reserve’s natural attributes combined with good swimming holes and bush walks are scarce in Canterbury and attract large numbers of people from a wide catchment, especially during the warmer months.

 Short informal bush walks loop through the terraces at the rear of the reserve and river walks to nearby swimming holes can be enjoyed in suitable conditions.
-Dogs are not permitted on the bush walks.
+Check the Land Air and Water Aotearoa site to make sure its safe to swim here an in other areas in Canterbury.

 709 Ashley Gorge Road, Oxford